influxdata/docs-v2/content/influxdb/v2.0/query-data/influxql.md

 ## InfluxQL support

-InfluxDB OSS 2.0 support InfluxQL **read-only** queries.
+InfluxDB OSS 2.0 supports InfluxQL **read-only** queries.
 See supported and unsupported queries below.
 To learn more about InfluxQL, see [Influx Query Language (InfluxQL)](/{{< latest "influxdb" "v1" >}}/query_language/).

 {{< flex >}}